Upcycled Candy Tin Pumpkin

 Cut a piece of decorative ribbon and tie it around the base of the wine corks.

 Place the lid on top and enjoy your new upcycled tin pumpkin decor!
-It’s pretty versatile: you can use it as a vase (like we did) or even better, you can use it to hold candies, nuts and other treats.
-Happy Halloween!
+It’s pretty versatile for your Halloween decorating: you can use it as a vase (like we did) or even better, you can use it to hold candies, nuts and other treats.

-And there’s so much more spooky inspiration to be found from our blogging friends.
+There’s so much more spooky inspiration to be found in our Halloween crafts archive and from our fellow blogging friends.
 Be sure to explore some of these tricks and treats:

 Reverse Canvas Halloween Decor | Leap of Faith Crafting